 The governance structure includes various committees and panels relating to specific activities.

-Governance over management of the claims function is provided by the Claims Executive Management Team (EMT).
-Decisions relating to reinsurance activities are made by the Underwriting Committee.
+Decisions relating to reinsurance activities are made by the Reinsurance Purchasing Panel which reports into the Underwriting Committee.
 Decisions relating to reserving are considered by the Finance Committee.
 The interrelationship of various committees and panels is set out on a governance structure chart.
 This system of governance is subject to regular internal review by the ERC.